LiamsPython/scottish-employee-pay-gap-analysis/README.md

 ## 💡 Why This Project Matters 🤝

 Gender pay disparity remains a pressing issue.
-By narrowing the focus to the Scottish public sector, this analysis helps highlight areas where progress is being made—and where further transparency and improvement are needed.
+By narrowing the focus geographically to the Scottish employment sector, this analysis helps highlight areas where progress is being made—and where further transparency and improvement are needed.

 ---